•Clearing the Switch IP Address and Configuration

 •Rule out any bad patch panel connections or media convertors between the source and the destination.
 If possible, bypass the patch panel, or eliminate faulty media convertors (fiber-optic-to-copper).

 •Try the cable in another port or interface, if possible, to see if the problem follows the cable.

-Make sure that you have the correct cable type for the connection:
+Make sure that you have the correct cable for the connection

 •For Ethernet, use Category 3 copper cable for 10 Mb/s UTP connections.
 Use either Category 5, Category 5e, or Category 6 UTP for 10/100 or 10/100/1000 Mb/s connections.

 •For copper connections, determine if a crossover cable was used when a straight-through was required or the reverse.
 Enable auto-MDIX on the switch, or replace the cable.
-See the Table 2-1 for recommended Ethernet cables.
+Table 2-1 lists the recommended Ethernet cables.

 Verify that both sides have link.
-A single broken wire or one shutdown port can cause one side to show link, but the other side does not have link.
+A single broken wire or a shutdown port can cause one side to show link even though the other side does not have link.

-A port LED does not guarantee that the cable is fully functional.
+A port LED that is on does not guarantee that the cable is fully functional.
 The cable might have encountered physical stress that causes it to function at a marginal level.
 If the port LED does not turn on:

 •Connect the cable from the switch to a known good device.